YufeiJ1ao/Group1DataAnalysis/README.md

 ---
 ## Dashboard & Interactive Visualizations
-Track sentiment shifts across platforms & time.[Click here to view](https://particles-animation-1.onrender.com)To provide a clearer view of sentiment trends, we created a radar visualization for sentiment distribution on Reddit and Douban.
+Track sentiment shifts across platforms & time.To provide a clearer view of sentiment trends, we created a radar visualization for sentiment distribution .
 Interestingly, the post-pandemic sentiment does not show a dramatic shift towards greater acceptance of anti-heroes but rather maintains a steady positive sentiment.
-This suggests that the appeal of anti-heroes has been relatively stable, rather than being a direct consequence of pandemic-induced cultural shifts.*The visualization may take a few seconds to load.
+This suggests that the appeal of anti-heroes has been relatively stable, rather than being a direct consequence of pandemic-induced cultural shifts.[Click here to view](https://particles-animation-1.onrender.com)*The visualization may take a few seconds to load.
 Please be patient.*

 ## Anti-Hero Sentiment DNA Visualization

 An interactive 3D data visualization illustrating the evolution of public sentiment toward anti-hero characters.